 More than 400,000 small and medium-sized businesses in Australia have supply chain and logistics functions.
-In these industries it’s natural to have a lot of movements and hence, a higher probability for accidents compared to typical corporate offices.
+In these industries, it’s natural to have a lot of movements and hence, a higher probability for accidents compared to typical corporate offices.

-As of 29 November, there have been 115 Australians killed at work in 2018 (source: Safe Work Australia) and 37 of that (around one-thirds of 115 fatalities) happened in the transport, postal and warehousing industry.
+As of 29 November, there have been 115 Australians killed at work in 2018 (source: Safe Work Australia) and 37 of that (around one-third of 115 fatalities) happened in the transport, postal and warehousing industry.
 It tops the list in worker fatalities when it comes to industry type.
 The other fatalities happened in the following industries:

 - Agriculture, forestry and fishing (32)

 These industries (including the transport, postal and warehousing mentioned above) have the highest number of worker fatalities.
 Notice that these industries require facilitating a lot of movements, working at heights and operating machinery.
 For instance, in 2016, there are 76 worker fatalities due to vehicle collision.
 The other following incidents relate to falls from a height (25 fatalities), being hit by moving objects (17), being hit by falling objects (17) and being trapped by moving machinery (8 fatalities).

 The common trend here is that movement causes accidents.
 But if there’s no movement, there will be no business activity.
 The key here then is to facilitate (or even accelerate movement) while still ensuring safety in the workplace.

 The upfront and hidden costs of workplace accidents

 In 2012-13, work-related injuries cost the Australian economy $28 billion.
 During that same period, around $6.6 billion resulted from a fall, trips or slips of people in the workplace.
 Being hit by objects and hitting objects with part of the body accounted for $4.5 billion and $2.8 billion respectively.
 In other words, work-related injuries are costly (and more importantly result in loss of lives or physical capabilities).